 The leu weakened for the first time in three days ahead of the first local debt sale since three Romanian local bonds entered JPMorgan & Chase & Co.
-(JPM)’s emerging- market bond index.
+(JPM:US)’s emerging- market bond index.

 The leu pared the second-best advance this year among eastern European, Middle Eastern and African peers tracked by Bloomberg as JPMorgan said in a report yesterday extra demand for Romanian debt amid index inclusion will be limited.
 Investors have already boosted their holding of Romanian bonds by $3.5 billion through January, the U.S. bank said, citing Ministry of Finance data.
 The central bank scrapped a limit on the size of its weekly repurchase auctions on March 4, almost five months after imposing the cap, increasing money supply to commercial banks.

 “Injecting unlimited liquidity is a sign of transparency and could accelerate the decline in short-term rates and yields,” Ana-Maria Morarescu, a Bucharest-based economist at Raiffeisen Bank Romania SA wrote in a note today.
 “Over the short-run this might bode well for the leu, but the limited downside potential of yields in the absence of a key rate cut could reduce non-residents’ appetite for Romanian bonds and this weaken support for the leu.”